dolph/voice-of-the-customer/README.md

 ![](./accelerator/images/Voice_of_the_Customer_CLI.png)

-1. Enter the Bluemix url for your application.
+1. Enter the IBM Cloud url for your application.
 2. Enter the username (watson) and password (p@ssw0rd).
 3. Select the option to `Upload content from this computer into Cloudant`.
 4. Enter the folder `./accelerator/data`.